Friday, December 31, 2010

 Monday, December 6, 2010

-All four kids were born in a hospital, and all four were natural births (vaginal and unmedicated).
+All five kids were born in a hospital, and all were natural births (vaginal and unmedicated).
+The last three (Violet, Gabriel, and Peter) were doula-assisted as well.

 The birth of Elanor Mary